-- An Appropriation Act Would Provide Funding.
-This report focuses on authorizations for funding that CBO expects would be provided in legislation under the jurisdiction of the House or Senate Committee on Appropriations. - An Expiration Date Is Specified.
+- It Would Receive Funding in an Appropriation Act.
+This report focuses on authorizations for funding that CBO expects would be provided in legislation under the jurisdiction of the House or Senate Committee on Appropriations. - It Has a Specified Expiration Date.
 Authorizations of appropriations do not fit within the scope of this report if they are permanent or lack an end date.
 Because the report excludes explicit authorizations that do not expire, it cannot be considered an exhaustive list of enacted authorizations of appropriations.